A Guide to Warfare in Imperator: Rome (1.3 Livy)17 Dec 2019 1

-Equally as important as resources is your military tradition.
-There are seven unique traditions, each with three branching paths, representing broad ideological strains within a culture group.
-These provide bonuses to different unit types, unlock special military abilities, and some even grant access to a unique tactic for your army to use.
+Equally as important as resources is your Military Traditions.
+There are seven unique tradition trees, each with three branching paths comprised of eight steps, representing broad ideological developments within a culture group.
+These provide bonuses to different unit types, unlock special military abilities, and some even grant access to unique tactics for your army to use.
 Much like the scarcity of resources, the bonuses provided by these military traditions will shepherd you towards some types of units and away from others.
 Do your traditions give significant buffs to cavalry?
 You should probably consider using a cavalry-heavy force with wider flanks.
 Tons of Elephant buffs in the tree you chose?
 Maybe a meatier shock-focused force is right for you.

 Army Composition: Tactics

 The next factor to consider when composing an army is tactics.
 There are ten tactics that you can select for your army: five basic (Shock Action, Envelopment, Skirmishing, Deception, and Bottleneck) and five that are unique to specific military tradition trees (Triplex Acies, Hit and Run, Padma Vyuha, Cavalry Skirmish, and Phalanx).
 The old Sun Tzu maxim “if you know the enemy and know yourself, you need not fear the result of a hundred battles” holds especially true here as these tactics operate in a Rock-Paper-Scissors fashion with each tactic of the ten being good against two, bad against two others, and neutral against the rest.